Beautiful pairs: General theory of beautiful pairs

-\begin{remark} \ \begin{itemize}[leftmargin=*] \item If $\cM$ is a $\lambda$-$\cK$-beautiful pair of $T$, then $P(\cM)$ is a $\lambda$-saturated model of $T$.
+\begin{remark} It follows from Definition \ref{def:natural-class-K}(ii) that if $\cM$ is a $\lambda$-$\cK$-beautiful pair of $T$, then $P(\cM)$ is a $\lambda$-saturated model of $T$.
 However, note that it might happen that $M$ is \emph{not} a model of $T$.
-Although, in most cases of interest $\cK$-beautiful pairs will satisfy that $P(\cM)\preccurlyeq M\models T$.
-As we will see later (see Corollary \ref{cor:elem-equiv}), either all $\cK$-beautiful pairs are elementary pairs or no $\cK$-beautiful pair is an elementary pair. \item The notion of $\cK$-beauty corresponds precisely to $\cK$-richness in the terminology of usual (Fraïssé) amalgamation constructions. \end{itemize} \end{remark}
+Although, in most cases of interest $\cK$-beautiful pairs will satisfy that $P(\cM)\preccurlyeq M\models T$ i.e. $(M,P(\cM))$ is an elementary pair.
+As we will see later (see Corollary \ref{cor:elem-equiv}), either all $\cK$-beautiful pairs are elementary pairs or no $\cK$-beautiful pair is an elementary pair. \end{remark}

 The following is an equivalent way of defining beautiful pairs.
 The properties are slightly easier to verify.